guitarvydas/ps/2022-09-19-Project Collaboration Jams.md

 [^iter]: One-way design - without iteration - is called "The Waterfall Method".
 Iteration in programming is called "REPLs".

-Goal: ... *needs further discussion*
+Goal: ... *further discussion*

 # Projects
-A project must be created by a team of domain experts, where the various domains are very different from one another.
+A project is created by a team of domain experts, where the various domains needed for the project are very different from one another.

 Programming is a specific domain.
 Programming is only a *part* of a project.